 - Change in habits or behavior since the trauma

 Research has proven psychotherapy to be the most effective form of treatment for trauma.
-Most commonly, cognitive behavioral therapy (CBT) and eye movement desensitization and reprocessing (EMDR) are used in treating trauma.
+Most commonly, cognitive behavioral therapy (CBT) and internal family systems therapy (IFS) are used in treating trauma.

 If you or someone you know matches the trauma symptoms listed above, I am confident that I can help and invite you to contact me today for a free consultation.